-Madeline Lee is a freshman from Austin, Texas.
-She is pursing public health with an interest in environmental health.
+Madeline Lee is from Austin, Texas.
+She is pursuing public health with an interest in environmental health.
 In the future, Madeline plans on working in a coastal area with disaster relief programs.

 “Public health is a critical part of keeping our nation safe from diseases and disasters,” Madeline says.
 “With the opportunities offered for my field here at Mizzou, I am confident that I will be prepared to join the workforce after graduating.
 Also, Mizzou offers an amazing Master’s program for public health majors.”

 In addition to being a student ambassador, Madeline has been involved in campus organizations such as Marching Mizzou, Mizzou Alternative Breaks, and Tau Beta Sigma, which is the band service sorority.
 In her free time, Madeline enjoys hiking at Missouri’s state parks, and drinking boba with friends.

 If you could give one piece of advice to incoming freshmen, what would it be?

 The advice I would stress the most to incoming freshmen is to have an open mind.
 It can be difficult to go into a new experience without any preconceived judgements, but try everything once.
 Staying within your comfort zone shuts off potential opportunities.

 What is your favorite spot to study on campus?

 I’ve scouted all throughout campus, and my top spot for studying would have to be the CSI on the second floor of the student center.
 There is hardly anyone in there usually, so it is very quiet.
 However, the best part is being able to sprint downstairs to get a smoothie when you get hungry.